 Of course, you can do the printing and binding at a copy-center nearby, but this article is for those among us that have no print-center around or that just want to so it themselves.

-2. Punch and Tie
+2. Punch and Twine Binding

 Another easy way to bind homeschool books at home is to punch 2 holes (or 4) and just tie twine through them.
 It won’t look the prettiest but it does the job.

-You can use this to even bind worksheets or all kinds of papers that your kids worked on and you want to keep.
+You can use this to bind worksheets or all kinds of papers that your kids worked on and you want to keep.

-I’ve been using it for daily things I don’t much care about, like daily planner pages, or note pages.
+I’ve been using it for daily things I don’t care much about, like daily planner pages, or note pages.

-3. Binder Clips
+3. Binder Clips for Loose Pages

-4. Binding Bars
+4. Binding Bars for Fast Binding

 The fastest way to bind anything is with binding bars.